RomanSolomatin/UE4-Networked-PhysX-Component/README.md

 **IMPORTANT: This project is a work-in-progress and NOT COMPLETE**.
 I'm still working on the general design.
 There is no smoothing, replay doesn't work properly, there are glitches.
 Please stop sending me PM's about things that aren't working ;) All in due time...

-That said, if you take the code and modify it / improve it - please submit a PR.
-The aim of the project is to benefit the whole community.
+That said, if you take the code and modify it / improve it - please submit a PR and don't hoard your solution.
+The aim of this project is to benefit the whole community and tackle a tough development issue.

+**I'm not currently actively working on this project**

 [Unreal Forum Thread](https://forums.unrealengine.com/showthread.php?135955-Networked-Physics-with-PhysX/page2)